 A Level Psychology is very good preparation for academic work.
 As the focus is on developing an understanding of people, it equips students for careers in a variety of occupations.
-Occupations include various careers in Psychology, Research, Teaching, Medicine, the Police, Counselling, Business etc.
+Psychology can lead onto include various careers in Psychology, Research, Social Work, Teaching, Medicine, The Police, Counselling, Business etc.